Estimated reading time: 4 minutes

 In my clinical work since 1981, I’ve seen hellish relationships come back from the brink of disaster by using only this one listening exercise!
 My husband and I use this 10 minute relationship miracle skill daily.
 We listen regularly to stay connected to each other by sharing our thoughts, feelings and needs about all sorts of things, especially when we differ.
 Differences are inevitable.
 And listening well to each other helps you find effective ways to work with your differences.

 If you don’t want to go through all the emotional, financial, and familial hell of a breakup, schedule formal 10 minute listening sessions with each other on a regular basis.
 They really are a miracle cure.
+And they often help you re-create your relationship vision together.

 In my counselling practice, I coach you in ways to develop this and other crucial skills.
 If you want a long-term passionate relationship, counselling or relationship coaching may be just what you need to give you some practical, learnable skills.